Levaro/RenderingWithRoslyn/Readme.md

 associated each token or trivia element with a `HtmlClassName` enumeration value.
 If the class name is `HtmlClassName.None` then the text of the element is displayed without alteration; otherwise it is wrapped in a SPAN tag using that class name.

-The idea is straigtforward, but gets a little complicated especially with documentation and multi-line comments and most importantly, identifiers.
+The idea is straightforward, but gets a little complicated especially with documentation and multi-line comments and most importantly, identifiers.

-Unlike keywords for example, which always have the class name `HtmlClassName.Keyword` value, identiers are not treated the same.
+Unlike keywords for example, which always have the class name `HtmlClassName.Keyword` value, identifiers are not treated the same.
 For example, types are typically displayed (color-coded) differently depending upon how they're used.
 And that's where the semantic model comes in.
 For identifiers, if it is not clear from the `SyntaxKind` what class name to assign, then the semantic model is used to find a symbol for the token and the `Microsoft.CodeAnalysis.SymbolKind` enumeration value.
-For examaple, an identifier with the value `SymbolKind.NameType` is assigned `HtmlClassName.Identifier`, but for `SymbolKind.Field` it is assigned `HtmlClassName.None`.
+For example, an identifier with the value `SymbolKind.NameType` is assigned `HtmlClassName.Identifier`, but for `SymbolKind.Field` it is assigned `HtmlClassName.None`.